cropgeeks/hpc-help/upgrades.rst

 When will the cluster move?
 ---------------------------

 We have enough *new* equipment to build an entirely new cluster in Dundee while the existing one continues in Aberdeen.
-This allows us to properly setup and test things without any interuption to service.
+This allows us to properly setup and test things without any interruption to service.

 Once the new build is ready, we'll offline the existing cluster, and move *just* its storage to Dundee.
 This is expected to take around a week, but the storage is really the only key component of the existing cluster that needs to move in the first instance.
 Once integrated into the new build, you'll be able to log in and access your files etc as if nothing had changed.
-The only noticable difference will be new node names for the CPU and GPU kit, which will be primarily new 2023/2024 equipment.
+The only noticeable difference will be new node names for the CPU and GPU kit, which will be primarily new 2023/2024 equipment.

 What happens to the old cluster?